What is the WAVE Pilot?

 Although the pilot is currently confined to three test areas, the hope is that the technology can be scaled up to map native vegetation across millions of square kilometres, identifying clusters of native vegetation.

-- And, once the data has been considered, the responsibility for making a decision, is firmly back in human hands.
+And, once the data has been considered, the responsibility for making decisions is firmly back in human hands.

 What will WAVE mean for you?

-Depending on the findings of the pilot, potential benefits for different groups could include:
+Depending on the findings of the pilot, potential benefits for different groups include:

-- Better planning data: Timely evidence-based decision-making with comprehensive vegetation information
+- Better planning data: Timely evidence-based decisions with comprehensive vegetation information

 - State capability: Building WA’s innovation and data infrastructure